Light-Wizzard/WeBookClient/README.md

 Currently it works somewhat, and missing a lot of features, it currently does not talk with the WeBookServer.

+It will run on Windows 10, but building the Deploy file failed.

+MSVC has an Error in the MakeFile line 141, its a Private Class.

 ## Downloads

 - :penguin: [Linux](https://github.com/Light-Wizzard/WeBookClient/releases/download/continuous/WeBookClient-travis-x86_64.AppImage)